heat pump system; thermal store; geothermal systems;

 Indirect calorifiers from Flexiheat UK

-High gain indirect twin coils tanks are also available with solar heat provided to the tank either through solar thermal system such as solar solar thermal system liquid collectors ( a liquid absorbs the solar heat) or solar photovoltaic (solar PV) panels providing electric to power immersion heaters in the tank.
+High gain indirect twin coils tanks are also available with solar heat provided to the tank either through solar thermal system such as solar thermal system liquid collectors (a liquid absorbs the solar heat) or solar photovoltaic (solar PV) panels providing electric to power immersion heaters in the tank.

 Twin coil buffer tank or calorifier from Flexiheat UK